JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Deleting an image should also delete it from the cloudinary storage too #DONE
 - Improved delete post modal #DONE
 - Uploading media from edit view
-- Comments for tweets, further comments for them too.
-Implement twitter threads
 - Sharing posts, meaning share a link on social media platforms
 - Views per post
 - Emoji selector
 - Sharing audio files that can be played
+- Retweets

+## Comments
+ - Comments for tweets, further comments for them too.
+Implement twitter threads

 ## Main Page